-How to Make a Time-Lapse Video
+How to Use Movavi’s Time-Lapse Software

 You’ve probably heard of time-lapse photography.
 This technique is an interesting hybrid of animation, still photography, and videography.
 You can use it to create videos in which time is compressed so that everything seems to move much faster than in real life.